nothingnone/Note/Notes/numpy.md

 - np.stack([array list], axis=dimension_id)
 	- stack arrays in dimension_id axis. dimension id start from 0.
 	- stacked arrays dimension.
 0 1 2 -> x 0 1 2 / 0 x 1 2.
+	- for 2D matrix, considering its logic. take 0 x 1 for example, 0 : : means a marix of n-st row of matrx.
+1